WinEunuuchs2Unix/eyesome/README.md

 ## Automatic operations

 When you boot your computer a script in `/etc/cron.d` is run to load the eyesome daemon: `eyesome.sh`.
-This will run 24/7 in the background.
+This will run 24/7 and spend most of it's time sleeping in the background to consume as little computer resources as possible.

-When you suspend and resume your computer a script in `/etc/systemd/system- sleep` runs `wake-eyesome.sh` to instantly adjust your screen brightness.
+When you suspend and resume your computer a script in `/etc/systemd/system-sleep` runs `wake-eyesome.sh` to instantly adjust your screen brightness.
 This is useful if you suspend your laptop at full brightness during day and then wake it up at night.

+When your laptop lid is opened or closed the control file `/etc/acpi/events/lid-event-eyesome` calls the script `/etc/acpi/acpi-lid-eyesome.sh`.
+This in turn calls `wake-eyesome.sh` to reset brightness and gamma on all monitors.
+This is necessary because linux resets all monitors to full brightness `1.00` and full gamma `1.00` using `xrandr` when the laptop lid is closed or opened.

-Each morning a scxript in `/etc/cron.daily` is run to obtain that day's sunrise and sunset times from https://www.timeanddate.com.
+Each morning the control file `/etc/cron.daily/daily-eyes-sun` calls the script `eyesome-sun.sh`.
+This script obtain the current day's sunrise and sunset times from https://www.timeanddate.com.

 ## Installation

-Download the zip file, preferably to a new directory `~/eyesome` to reduce clutter in `~/Downloads`.
+1. Download the zip file and extract it using Archive Manager or another tool.

+2. Open a terminal and change to the down load directory. eg `cd ~/eyesome-MASTER`

-Mark the file `install.sh` as executable with the command:
+3. Mark the file `install.sh` as executable with the command:

-    sudo chmod a+x install.sh
+    `sudo chmod a+x install.sh`

-Run the install program using:
+4. Run the install program using:

-    sudo install.sh
+    `sudo ./install.sh`

+5. Configure your monitors using:

+    `sudo eyesome-cfg.sh`

+6. Note after saving configuration for the frist time you are prompted to update Sunrise and Sunset times as they haven't been initialized yet.
+You are also prompted to start the eyesome dameon because you haven't rebooted your computer yet.
+Go ahead and accept both these prompts and you should never see them again after the first time configuration.

 ### Note: